Universal Correlations in Local Measurements Directly Probe Effective Diffusivity: Theory

-\emph{Theory.}—The derivation of Eq.~\eqref{eq:eab} relies on the long-time tail of the single-particle propagator $P(\mathbf{y},t|\mathbf{y}',0)$.
-Here, the generalized particle coordinate $\mathbf{y}=(\mathbf{r},\mathbf{u})$ includes both its position $\mathbf{r}$ in a $d$-dimensional space of size $L\rightarrow\infty$ and any internal degrees of freedom $\mathbf{u}$, such as the telegraphic ones in Models~\ref{word:II}-\ref{word:III}.
-It is shown below that the propagator long-time tail is given, to leading order, by~\footnote{The expansion is taken with $t\rightarrow\infty$ and fixed $\mathbf{x}$ and $\mathbf{x}'$, i.e. for $r,r'\ll(Dt)^{1/2}$.
-For finite-yet-large $L$, the long-time tails are valid for $t\ll L^2 /D$, after which the decay becomes exponential.
-The anomalous effect then materializes as a dependence of $\mathcal{D}_{A}$ on $L$.}
+Equations~(\ref{eq:G}-\ref{eq:eab}) follow from the long-time tail of the single-particle conditional probability density (propagator) $P(\mathbf{y},t|\mathbf{y}',0)$.
+Here, the generalized particle coordinate $\mathbf{y}=(\mathbf{r},\mathbf{u})$ includes both its position $\mathbf{r}$ in a $d$-dimensional space of size $L\rightarrow\infty$ and any internal degrees of freedom $\mathbf{u}$, such as momenta of underdamped particles, active particle orientations or shot noise.
+The propagator long-time tail, derived below, is~\cite{cn}